-Service name Description Technological enabler Smart Contracts 5GZORRO aims to provide a real-time and decentralized Distributed and Management market to enable dynamic networking and computing Ledgers (Resource resource trading capabilities (including spectrum Marketplace and resources). catalogue) 5GZORRO leverages the tokenization of assets concept, enabled by DLTs based Smart Contracts, to support trading ·×6. operations with specific SLA requirements.
-Parties that are in principle untrusted to each other, will be able by means of 5GZORRO to negotiate, set-up and operate a new 0 technical/commercial relationship via a Smart Contract for 3rd-party resource leasing/allocation with associated SLA.
-Examples of resources that can be traded in this way with 5GZORRO are: (i) Transport network provided by a fixed telco operator; (ii) 5G Radio Spectrum licensed to a wireless telco operator; (iii) Wi-Fi hotspot operated by a municipality; (iv) Enterprise network infrastructure; (v) Residential Wi-Fi Routers.
+Service name Description Technological Smart Contracts 5G70BB0 sime to provide a real-time and decentralized Distributed and Management market to enable dynamic networking and computing Ledgers resource trading canabilities (including spectrum Leugers Markotalaco and resources) SCZOPPO loverages the tekenization of assets concent cataloguej enabled by DLTs based Smart Contracts to support trading onerations with specific SLA requirements.
+Parties that are in principle untrusted to each other will be able by means of 5G70RR0 to negotiate set-up and operate a new technical/commercial relationship via a Smart Contract for 3rd-narty resource leasing/allocation with associated SLA Examples of resources that can be traded in this way with 5G7OBBO are: (i) Transport network provided by a fixed telco operator; (ii) 5G Radio Spectrum licensed to a wireless telco operator; (iii) Wi-Fi hotspot operated by a municipality; (iv) Enterprise network infrastructure; (v) Residential Wi-Fi Routers.
 The trade of these assets between two or more 5GZORRO stakeholders, is governed by smart contracts and requires a high level of trust among them that should not depend on central third-party trustful entities e.g. PKI certificate authorities.
 Inclusion of external data sources supporting the smart contract is foreseen and will be provided by means of Oracles.
-A key feature of the 5GZORRO Marketplace is a decentralized catalogue that holds the collection of 5GZORRO product offers available to be traded among providers and consumers.
-See more details at 00 section 4.2.3.
-Security and 5GZORRO offers this service to enable the establishment Trusted Trust and orchestration of security in multi-stakeholders and Execution 1000 multidomain scenarios.
-This includes the integration of zero Environments, trust hardware platforms (TEE -Trusted Execution , Environments) as the main enabler to generate trust for the monitoring information and the end-to-end secure communications.
+A key feature of the 5G2ORRO Marketplace is a decentralized catalogue that holds the collection of 5G2ORRO product offers available to be traded among providers and consumers.
+See more details at Socurity and SCULUT 4.2.3.
+Trustod Trust and orchostration of socurity in multi-stakeholders and Execution 11431 multidomain scenarios.
+This includes the integration of zero Environments trust hardware platforms (TEE -Trusted Execution Environments, Environments) as the main enabler to generate trust for the monitoring information and the end-to-end secure communications.
 Procedures to detect and react to security vulnerabilities across multiple domains will be implemented using the Zero-touch approach.
 Resource Application programming interfaces (APIs) will be offered by Distributed Discovery and the 5GZORRO architecture to allow business agents to Ledgers, Brokering discover, "inventorize" and share heterogeneous resources